-If the Allowed Applications list is empty, as it will be when first setting up a group, it's assumed that the configuration is still in progress, so the empty list is not applied.
-This means that users in the entitlement group will not be blocked from all applications if the list is empty.
+If the Allowed Products list is empty, as it will be when first setting up a group, it's assumed that the configuration is still in progress, so the empty list is not applied.
+This means that users in the entitlement group will not be blocked from all products if the list is empty.
 It will try to apply previous configured exceptions from the old-style groups, if any exist, or apply the access setting from the country-level.

 To create a new Entitlement Group please follow the steps described in this article.